 With a rather worrying and unexpected move, the FBI stopped prosecution against a man accused of taking pictures of child sexual abuse, not to reveal details of how they were traced.

-Unknowingly at the time of his visit, the FBI was for about a fortnight, The of the site, when he managed to acquire on the servers he used.
+Unknowingly at the time of his visit, the FBI was for about a fortnight, the site administrator, when he managed to obtain access on the servers he used.

-This way the feds were able to install a network investigative technique (NIT) that helped them find real IP and MAC addresses.
-For those who don't know Playpen was hidden in the anonymous Tor network, and spyware was necessary to unmask the suspects (about 1.300 IP addresses were collected during its operation from the FBI).
+In this way, the federations managed to set up a network investigation technique or network investigative technique (NIT) to help them find real IP and MAC addresses.
+For those who did not know Playpen was hidden in the anonymous Tor network, and spyware was necessary to uncover the suspects (about 1.300 IP addresses were collected during the FBI server runtime).

 According to the prosecutor's office, a police raid at the actor's house revealed too many photos and videos of child sexual abuse on his computers.
 But guilty or not, it does not matter why the FBI filed an application to stop the prosecution [PDF] at the end of the previous month.